J-DubApps/EndpointPilot/README.md

 ### Pre-Requisites:

-Until we finish a System Agent solution for EndpointPilot, your users need to be granted rights to at *least* **create** Scheduled Tasks on their Windows PC Endpoints (this right is granted in GPO or Intune CSP).
+Until we finish a System Agent solution for EndpointPilot, your users need to be granted rights to at *least* **create** Scheduled Tasks on their Windows PC Endpoints (this right is not available by default, and ussually only granted in GPO or Intune CSP -- or registry setting).

 ### Licensing: